google/comprehensive-rust/src/tuples-and-arrays/match.md

 _must_ be irrefutable, meaning that it covers every possibility, so `_` is often used as the final catch-all case.

 Match can be used as an expression.
-Just like like `if`, each match arm must have the same type.
+Just like `if`, each match arm must have the same type.
 The type is the last expression of the block, if any.
 In the example above, the type is `()`.

 A variable in the pattern (`key` in this example) will create a binding that